-Pyotr Il'yich Tchaikovsky's Nutcracker score was commissioned by the director of the Russian Imperial Theatres, following the resounding success of Sleeping Beauty in 1890.
-Marius Petipa created the scenario – based on a fairytale by E. T. A. Hoffman – and Lev Ivanov provided the choreography.
+Clara, a young girl, creeps downstairs on Christmas Eve to retrieve her favourite present.
+But a mysterious magician, Drosselmeyer, is waiting to sweep her off on a magical adventure.
 The Nutcracker was first performed in 1892 at the Mariinsky Theatre in St Petersburg.
 It initially had a poor reception, but its combination of enchanting choreography and an unforgettable score have since made it one of the best-loved of all ballets.
-In Peter Wright's classic production, the stage sparkles with theatrical magic – a Christmas tree grows before our eyes, toy soldiers come to life to fight the villainous Mouse King and Clara is whisked to the Land of Sweets on a golden sleigh.
-Tchaikovsky's score contains some of the best-known melodies in ballet, from the flurrying sounds of the Waltz of the Snowflakes to the dream-like Dance of the Sugar Plum Fairy and the vigorous Russian Dance.
-Julia Trevelyan Oman's designs draw upon 19th-century images of Christmas, making this a classic production for the festive season.
+Tchaikovsky's score was commissioned by the director of the Russian Imperial Theatres following the success of Sleeping Beauty in 1890.
+Marius Petipa created the scenario, based on a fairytale by E. T. A. Hoffman, and Lev Ivanov provided the choreography.
+Peter Wright's production pays homage to Petipa's original, and the stage sparkles with theatrical magic.
+A Christmas tree grows before our eyes, toy soldiers come to life to fight the villainous Mouse King, and Clara is whisked to the Land of Sweets on a golden sleigh.
+Julia Trevelyan Oman's designs draw upon 19th-century images of Christmas, making this a truly enchanting production for the festive season.

 Venue: Royal Opera House, Bow Street, London, WC2E 9DD.